-What is Arthritis?
+What is arthritis in dogs?

-Arthritis is a general term for abnormal changes in a joint.
+Arthritis is a general term for abnormal changes in the joint.
 These changes occur when cartilage is worn away faster than it can be replaced.
 Cartilage acts as a cushion to protect the bones.
 When it wears away, joints become swollen and painful.

 What causes arthritis in dogs?